Bright Green Field: Critical reception

 Bright Green Field received widespread acclaim from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 89, based on 19 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received a weighted average score of 89, based on 19 reviews, indicating "universal acclaim".

-NME gave the album a perfect-score rave review, with Will Richards calling it "[a]n uncompromising debut that fulfils every ounce of the band’s potential".
+NME gave the album a perfect-score rave review, with Will Richards calling it "[a]n uncompromising debut that fulfils every ounce of the band's potential".
 He wrote that "(across) the album, which tops 50-minutes in length, the band veer between genres, styles and moods with abandon, mirroring the frightening, ever-changing political and cultural landscape it was created in."
 In another perfect-score review, Alice Jenner of The Line of Best Fit hailed the album as "a debut for the ages" and praised its "perfect blend of calm and chaos [...] they stitch together moments of quintessential jazz and soul harmony with cacophonous punk impulse."

-US publications like Paste found that the band's "utter disregard for rock convention elevates Bright Green Field’s paranoid, vaguely dystopian universe".
+US publications like Paste found that the band's "utter disregard for rock convention elevates Bright Green Fields paranoid, vaguely dystopian universe".
 Timothy Monger of AllMusic called the "much-anticipated debut album" an "energetic shouting match of vivid new wave, Krautrock, and post-punk influences".
 He went on to note that "[i]n some ways, their debut carries the absurdist lineage [of] 'Houseplants' and 'The Cleaner', two of the Squid's [sic] best-known singles, though it's also clearly its own monster.
 Like an avalanche gathering up everything in its path, Squid seem to thrive on evolution and an inherent sense of danger."
 He concluded that as "(truly) a band for the times, Squid feels like a wild jumble of thoughts come to life, effusing anger, confusion, humor, detachment, and even joyfulness in their pursuit of true creative freedom."
 Meanwhile, Mojo's Andrew Perry called the album a "thrilling post-punk/Krautrock collision", also directing praise toward Carey's production and Judge's vocals.

 A mixed review came from The Skinny whose Tony Inglis called the group "the guitar boys' buzz band of the moment".
 He noted that the album "follows in the footsteps of their best track The Cleaner – supercharging the banal and mundane with vigour and purpose – it rips, mixing genres like straight-ahead indie-rock with funk and jazz, and exploring ambient and textural backdrops which make their now-home Warp apt."
-Writing for The Observer, Emily Mackay was also critical of the album, claiming that "Nothing here is truly experimental or innovative – it’s more the kind of music that gets labelled as such because of the influences it shows."
+Writing for The Observer, Emily Mackay was also critical of the album, claiming that "Nothing here is truly experimental or innovative – it's more the kind of music that gets labelled as such because of the influences it shows."